tomato42/tls13-spec/draft-ietf-tls-tls13.md

 Next, the server will send an EncryptedExtensions message which contains a response to any client's extensions which are not necessary to establish the Cipher Suite.
-The server will then send its certificate in a Certificate message if it is to be authenticated.
+The server will then send its certificate in a Certificate message if it is authenticating via a signing key.
 The server may optionally request a certificate from the client by sending a CertificateRequest message at this point.

-Finally, if the server is authenticated, it will send a CertificateVerify message which provides a signature over the entire handshake up to this point.
+Finally, if the server is authenticating with a signing key, it will send a CertificateVerify message which provides a signature over the entire handshake up to this point.
 This serves both to authenticate the server and to establish the integrity of the negotiation.
 Finally, the server sends a Finished